object-oriented-python/object-oriented-programming/doc/source/11_further_object-oriented_features.rst

 classes which are intended to be instantiated.
-Examples of these classes include :class:`numbers.Number`, :class:`example_code.groups.Group`, and the :class:`Expr`, :class:`Operator`, and :class:`Terminal` classes from :numref:`Week %s <trees>`.
+Examples of these classes include :class:`numbers.Number`, :class:`example_code.groups.Group`, and the :class:`Expr`, :class:`Operator`, and :class:`Terminal` classes from :numref:`Chapter %s <trees>`.
 These classes that are only ever parents are called :term:`abstract base classes <abstract base class>`.
 They are abstract in the sense that they define (some of the) properties of their children, but without providing full implementations of them.
 They are base classes in the sense that they are intended to be inherited from.

-Abstract base classes typically fulfil two related roles, they provide the definition of an interface that child classes can be assumed to follow, and they provide a useful way of checking that an object of a concrete class has particular properties.
+Abstract base classes typically fulfil two related roles: they provide the definition of an interface that child classes can be expected to follow, and they provide a useful way of checking that an object of a concrete class has particular properties.